antoniopolonijr/antoniopolonijr/README.md

 :books: I'm currently learning web development.

 :mortar_board: I have a degree in Mechanical Engineering.
+I have good experience with creating technical drawings and projects using Autodesk AutoCAD and Inventor.
 Most recently I worked as a Search Engine Evaluator.
 At the moment I am in a career transition.

 :soccer: :coffee: :video_game: I love soccer, coffee and RPG.